aig-upf/temporal-planning/README.md

 You can find information of the _domains_ contained in this repository in the corresponding folder ([link](domains)).

+The [CP4TP (Classical Planning for Temporal Planning)](https://ipc2018-temporal.bitbucket.io/planner-abstracts/team1.pdf) planner is a portfolio planner that integrates the different temporal planners implemented in this repository (TPSHE, TP and STP).
+It was the runner-up of the temporal track of the International Planning Competition (IPC) in 2018.
+You can find [further information](https://ipc2018-temporal.bitbucket.io/) in the official page of the competition.
+The code of the portfolio is uploaded [here](https://bitbucket.org/ipc2018-temporal/team1/src/master/).

 ## <a name="installation"></a>Installation

 Firstly, you have to either clone or download this repository.
 To clone it, you can use the following command: